Filters

 - Upload your own design

 Not every artist can deliver quality results with single-needle work.
 You need a specialist with at least 3 years of experience in delicate linework.
-Always check portfolios for healed photos (6+ months post-session), not just fresh ones.
-Lines must remain crisp without "blowouts" (ink spreading under the skin).
+Always check portfolios for healed photos (6+ months post-session) to ensure lines remain crisp without "blowouts" (ink spreading under the skin).

-- Oily Skin: May experience 10-15% faster fading; requires diligent aftercare.
+- Oily Skin: Expect 10-15% faster fading; requires diligent oil-control aftercare.

-- Dry Skin: Holds ink detail exceptionally well but needs moisturizing.
+- Dry Skin: Holds ink detail exceptionally well but demands daily moisturizing.

-- Placement: Inner arms and ribs preserve detail for 5+ years; high-friction areas like fingers fade within 18-24 months.
+- Ideal Zones: Inner arms and ribs preserve detail for 5+ years.

 Style Variations: Choosing Your Aesthetic Direction